-Arrangements will be made to ensure that the Designated Teacher is kept up to date with developments relating to the education and attainment of Looked After Children.
+Arrangements will be made to ensure that the Designated Teacher is kept up to date with developments relating to the education and attainment of Children in Care.
+The Designated Teacher will attend the termly network meetings provided by the Newcastle Virtual School.

-Other staff will receive relevant training and support to enable them to work sympathetically and productively with Looked After Children, including those who are underachieving or at risk of underachieving or who have additional needs.
-These may include EAL, being Gifted and Talented or having learning or physical needs.
+Other staff will receive relevant training and support to enable them to work sympathetically and productively with Children in Care, including those who are underachieving or at risk of underachieving or who have additional needs.

-Teachers with responsibility for Special Educational Needs provision and for children who are Gifted and Talented will be informed of those Looked After Children who have particular gifts, talents or learning needs and will work with them appropriately.
+Teachers with responsibility for Special Educational Needs provision will be informed of those Children in Care who have particular learning needs and will work with them appropriately.